bruceravel/SCFtests/README.md

       are when H is in the input file -- Feff6 is terrible at this.

-Bromoadamantane is a case where scattering from H atoms can be seen inthe EXAFS data.
+Bromoadamantane is a case where scattering from H atoms can be seen in the EXAFS data.
 The statistical parameters are all much smaller when the H SS path is included in the fit compared to fits which exclude that scattering path.
 This is true even though the &sigma;&sup2; value for the H SS path is ill-determined &ndash; its